LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 > Can we leverage these techniques to train a BERT-like embedding model for images?

-**DINOv2** is a Self-Supervised Learning method to train image encoders, without supervision.
+**DINOv2**[^2] is a Self-Supervised Learning method to train image encoders, without supervision.
 It builds on top of previous SSL works for Computer Vision like ViT, Masked Auto Encoders and iBOT and achieves impressive results on pretty much every downstream task.
-It is the continuation of DINO, a previous work from Meta (2021) that paved the way toward self-**DI**stillation with **NO** labels.
+It is the continuation of DINO[^1], a previous work from Meta (2021) that paved the way toward self-**DI**stillation with **NO** labels.

 Introduced by Meta in early 2023, DINOv2 has since settled itself as one of the **go-to technique to train large visual encoders**.